Olygo/OCI_Windows_KMS_Activation_Guide/README.md

 IT doesn't matter wheter the instance was activated or not.

-open a PowerShell Prompt **with Admin Rights** and verify the upgraded Windows version using:
+open a PowerShell Prompt **with Admin Rights** and verify the Windows version & edition using:

 ```ruby
 Get-ComputerInfo -Property WindowsProductName